kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/numpy/numpy.md

 [ 0.
 0. 0.]]
 ```

 Now each element in the X array consists of an id and a 3×3 matrix.
-Why would you
-use this rather than a simple multidimensional array, or perhaps a Python dictionary?
+Why would you use this rather than a simple multidimensional array, or perhaps a Python dictionary?
-The reason is that this NumPy dtype directly maps onto a C structure definition, so
-the buffer containing the array content can be accessed directly within an appropri‐
-ately written C program.
-If you find yourself writing a Python interface to a legacy C
-or Fortran library that manipulates structured data, you’ll probably find structured
+The reason is that this NumPy dtype directly maps onto a C structure definition, so the buffer containing the array content can be accessed directly within an appropriately written C program.
+If you find yourself writing a Python interface to a legacy C or Fortran library that manipulates structured data, you’ll probably find structured
 arrays quite useful!

 **RecordArrays: Structured Arrays with a Twist**